English idiom Make a long story short

 The idiom which is going to be discussed here in this post is: Make a long story short,so notice the following example to start understanding the meaning of this popular idiom:

-the meeting with the client go?
+James: How was the meeting with the client?

 James: And to make a long story short?

-Amelia: They signed the deal.
+Amelia: Finally they signed the deal.

 Make a long story short